FOREX-Dollar gains, euro dips after cautious ECB

 The Fed on Wednesday dropped from its policy statement language saying that it "anticipates" further rate increases would be needed.

-The single currency has gained against the greenback in recent months as investors priced for the dollar’s interest rate advantage over the single currency to continue to decline.
+Market reaction was relatively subdued, however, with the euro and yen failing to break out of recent ranges against the greenback.
+The single currency has gained against the dollar in recent months as investors bet the dollar’s interest rate advantage over the single currency would continue to decline.
 But analysts said that much of that expected move may already be priced in, with the next focus likely to be when the U.S. central bank will start cutting rates.

 “The monetary policy dynamics are more or less fully priced in here at this point in terms of the tightening cycle, now it’s going to be a focus on the bets on when the Fed starts to ease, how much it eases and how that relates to what (other) central banks are doing,” said Shaun Osborne, chief FX strategist at Scotiabank in Toronto.

-Adding to the argument that the Fed will soon begin easing monetary conditions were lingering fears of banking sector turmoil, intensified by news that PacWest Bancorp PACW.O is exploring strategic options.
-The Los Angeles-based lender said it has been approached by several potential partners and investors.
+Adding to the argument that the Fed will soon begin easing monetary conditions were lingering fears of banking sector turmoil.

+Analysts at Morgan Stanley said that "we think the Fed is done hiking rates.
+But we expect the US dollar to gain," noting that "falling Treasury yields may herald a risk-off trading environment, implying US dollar strength to come."

+Shorter-dated rates are likely to fall on growing concern about the U.S. banking sector, the analysts said in a report, as money market fund assets continue to grow and banks see more deposit outflows.

 "That gave the dollar a bit of a push up because it came in quite a bit higher than expected and it’s not really commensurate with the Fed on hold story," said Osborne.